Skip to main content

 MPs tend to underestimate the role that climate played in for voters – only 8% of MPs thought that the environment and climate would play a role in people’s votes.

-What is the level of support for net zero?
+What is the level of awareness of and support for net zero?

-After holding steady for many months, public support for net zero jumped to its highest level in 18 months after the election, rising particularly among Conservative voters.
-And while MP support for net zero fell prior to the election, it is near unanimous post-election, at 94% in support of the target.
+After holding steady for many months, public support for net zero jumped to its highest level in 18 months straight after the 2024 General Election, rising particularly among Conservative voters, before returning to pre-election levels, with a slight downward trend.
+And while MP support for net zero fell prior to the election, Labour’s landslide 2024 election win bumped net zero support numbers to well over 80% among MPs; however, as with the general public, this support shows small signs of waning.

 What does the public think of renewable energy?

-Public support for pylons has not changed, and both public and MP perceptions of support are much lower than actual support.
+Public support for new pylons and power lines for carrying renewable energy has remained stable at about 60%, but both public and MP estimates of this support are much lower than actual support (see the perception gaps thread for more on this).

 What does the public think of government action on climate change?

-However, post-election the public show signs of dropping slightly on these measures – possibly due to higher expectations of climate action from the new government.
+Since the 2024 General Election, the public show some signs of dropping slightly on these measures – possibly due to higher expectations of climate action from the new government.

 What climate policies receive public support?